 - Speaking of straws…carry your own bottle to work, school, for a run, picnic, long drive, meeting, wherever you can!
 Drinking water is great for health and drinking from your own (preferably non-plastic) bottle of water is great for our planet too.

-- Coffee junkies that make a run for a takeaway (insert relevant coffee chain) cuppa every morning—you would do well (and do the planet a favor) by carrying your own thermos.
+- Coffee junkies that make a run for a takeaway (insert relevant coffee chain) cuppa every morning—you would do well (and do the planet favour) by carrying your own thermos.
 Styrofoam, paper or plastic—this kind of waste is unnecessary.

 - We live in a time when having just one type of face wash or lotion isn’t enough.
 Variety is the spice of life, but the plastic packaging of your cosmetics alone is hugely detrimental to the face of our planet.
 Opt for brands that bother with eco-friendly packaging.
 Buy from companies that find innovative substitutes for plastic in and on their products.

-- Takeaway from restaurants can’t be wholly avoided, but whenever and wherever possible carry a container from home and say no to plastic packaging.
-The same applies to buying fruit and vegetable in plastics bags and boxes.
+- The takeaway from restaurants can’t be wholly avoided, but whenever and wherever possible carry a container from home and say no to plastic packaging.
+The same applies to buy fruit and vegetable in plastics bags and boxes.
 If you can extract your fruit or veggies whole without doing damage to the box, there is a possibility that the plastic containers can be effectively reused!

 - Support companies and brands that make the effort to make your product sustainable, non-toxic and plastic free!
 Read the fine lines and ingredients of the goods you invest your money in and see if there is a way to replace the stuff that carries plastic.
 Products or services that try to reduce their carbon footprint tend to go great lengths to ensure fair trade, minimum damage to the environment and maximum benefit to the consumer.
 They also end up spending more on developing such a product or service.
 For those of that can afford it, we should be championing the work of such enterprises.